In This Article

 Dreaming of unique wildlife, volcanic landscapes, and pristine beaches?
 Head to the Galápagos Islands!
-Located 600 miles off the coast of Ecuador, this UNESCO World Heritage Site is world-famous for its incredible biodiversity and role in shaping Charles Darwin’s theory of evolution.
-Whether you're snorkeling with sea lions, hiking lava fields, or photographing giant tortoises, the Galápagos offer a once-in-a-lifetime eco-adventure.
+This unique place is located 600 miles off the coast of Ecuador.
+It's a UNESCO World Heritage Site and world-famous for its incredible biodiversity.
+It's famous for shaping Charles Darwin’s theory of evolution.
+Whether you're snorkeling with sea lions, hiking to see lava fields, or photographing giant tortoises, the Galápagos offer a once-in-a-lifetime eco-adventure.

 The Galápagos Islands are a year-round destination, but the best times to visit are December to May for warm, calm seas and excellent snorkeling, or June to November for cooler weather, active marine life, and birdwatching.
 Each season offers different wildlife experiences.